gyulanemeth/bluefox.email/comparisons/bluefox-vs-sendgrid.md

 ## Understanding Each Platform's Core Strengths

 **SendGrid** has positioned itself as a developer-focused email infrastructure provider, processing billions of emails monthly for businesses worldwide.
 Originally designed as an API-first service, SendGrid offers both Email API plans for transactional emails and Marketing Campaigns for email marketing.
 The platform emphasizes technical integration capabilities and high-volume email delivery.
+SendGrid was acquired by Twilio in 2019 and now operates as Twilio SendGrid.

 SendGrid's service comes with notable challenges that affect user experience.
-The platform discontinued its free plan on July 26, 2025, forcing all users onto paid plans starting at $19.95/month.
+The platform discontinued its free plan on July 26, 2025, though they still offer a 60-day free trial with 100 emails per day.
 Users frequently report unexpected account suspensions without warning, poor customer support experiences, and significant limitations in automation features that cannot be edited once live.

 **BlueFox Email** focuses on providing reliable email infrastructure through transparent AWS SES integration.
 The platform emphasizes predictable service delivery, comprehensive feature access across all tiers, and usage-based pricing that scales with actual email volume rather than contact counts.
 BlueFox Email prioritizes service consistency and user control without the account suspension risks that affect some email providers.